vstnt/Cloud-Native-Data-Pipeline-GDP-CO2-emissions-per-capita/docs/final_documentation.md

   - Update: after a successful run, checkpoint advances to the max ingested year.

 - Wikipedia crawler
-  - Snapshot-based (no incremental checkpoint).
-Each run writes a new RAW file with `record_hash` for traceability.
+  - Snapshot with revision guard: stores checkpoint `last_revid_wikipedia_co2`.
+On run, queries MediaWiki for latest `revid`; if unchanged, skips crawling and processing; if changed, downloads and parses the full page and writes a new RAW snapshot.
-  - Rationale: the page does not provide stable row keys and editors may change historical values; MediaWiki diffs are textual and do not reliably map cell-level changes within tables.
-Attempting a "only new/changed rows" incremental is fragile and risks missing corrections.
+  - Rationale: the page lacks stable row keys and edits may change historical values; MediaWiki diffs are textual and don’t map cell-level changes reliably.
+We avoid row-level diffs and recompute the table when a new revision exists.
-  - Resulting choice: reprocess the entire table on change to keep the pipeline simple, idempotent, and auditable.
-  - Safe optimization (future): store and compare the page `revid`; if unchanged, skip the crawl; if changed, download and parse the full page.
-Optionally persist `pageid`, `revid`, and `rev_timestamp` in RAW metadata for audit.
+  - Auditability: RAW now includes `pageid`, `revid`, and `rev_timestamp`.

 - Curated layer
   - Writes `snapshot_date=<YYYYMMDD>` partitions and records that as `last_checkpoint` in the curated run metadata.